How Many Times Salary for Mortgage: Can I Borrow 5 or 6 Times My Salary?

 How Can I Maximise the Mortgage I Can Borrow?

-But you can make yourself eligible for borrowing from the broadest range of lenders possible – giving yourself access to the best mortgage deals you could get – by prepping your mortgage application and grooming your credit rating.
+You can make yourself eligible for borrowing higher amounts from the broadest range of lenders possible by preparing your mortgage application and improving your credit rating.

 • A transfer from a fixed-term or temporary contract to a permanent contract